Cumulocity-IoT/cumulocity-3d-model-viewer-widget/README.md

 # 3D Model Viewer Widget for Cumulocity IoT

-This is a runtime widget to view a 3D collada model (*.dae) in Cumulocity IoT.
+This is a runtime widget to view a 3D collada model (*.dae, *.obj) in Cumulocity IoT.

 <img src="/assets/img-preview.png" />